dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The fool doth think he is wise, but the wise man knows himself to be a fool.
+  We’re just in the beginning stages of what will be a truly remarkable breakthrough for most people — as remarkable as the telephone.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1128 days)
+## 🌟 Experiences (1129 days)

 ### 🧮 Programming languages